 Hopefully there is something here for everyone, from general music or history fans to classical and fingerstyle guitarists of all genres.

 I also created a short music video out-take where I joined Fabrizio in playing a Taraffo piece.
 I happened to have my steel-string Dyer copy while in Italy and he bravely agreed to attempt a duet with our disparate harp guitars.
 With a single run-through, then a couple false starts (after which he removed his jacket), then one take, we did a pretty acceptable job.
 But even though we had tuned our open strings to perfection, they didn’t intonate the same (the Gazzo is notorious for problems due to its tie-bridge, which you’ll see explained in the documentary).
 So unfortunately I couldn’t include this segment in the documentary.

 Interesting, though…I didn’t notice until long afterwards the amazing projection of the Gazzo!
 I should have discussed our “experiment” in the documentary: when playing together, my steel-string Merrill (about as good as it gets) sounded like it was overpowering Fabrizio’s nylgut-strung Gazzo (and I probably played a bit quieter to compensate).
 But where the mics were placed out front (2 singles and a separate stereo), the Gazzo is louder than the Merrill!
 The basses, the neck, everything.
 We may have deliberately pointed the mics more towards Fabrizio, but not enough I think to cause this.
 Somehow, the instrument that Taraffo chose (luthier Settimio Gazzo) just projects!

-Finally, the rare Taraffo film clip we discuss at length in the documentary is available for viewing to site members here.
+Finally, the rare Taraffo film clip we discuss at length in the documentary has become public domain!
+I include the link on my Taraffo page.

 Start at the top, or in reverse (for a “short,” a “cartoon,” then the “main feature”) – either way, please “like,” comment, forward and share with anyone who might enjoy.